xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 HTTP GET requests NEVER modify data.
 PUT, POST or PATCH requested are not supported in this instance of LORIS except for login.
-Any methods not supported will respond with a 405 Method Not Allowed response and an appropriate Allow header set (as per HTTP documentation.)
+Any methods not supported will receive a 405 Method Not Allowed response and an appropriate Allow header set (as per HTTP documentation.)

 All GET requests include an ETag header.